 A Sankalpa Practice for Breast Cancer Patients

 Find a comfortable place, ideally lying down with the feet elevated if this is available to you.
 The benefit here is multifaceted.
 You’re decompressing the tissues of your central nervous system and helping to down-regulate your autonomic nervous system’s stress responses as well as decreasing your heart rate and releasing soft tissue tension.
 Bonus: Use a YTU ball to roll out your feet first.
 This will improve blood flow to the lower body, before the inverted position helps that fluid to recirculate.
 If this position is not comfortable to you, find another that is.

-There is no wrong way to approach your sankalpa.
+There is no wrong way to approach your Sankalpa.
 Give yourself over to gravity.
-Take a few slow thoracic-abdominal breaths in and focus on lengthening your exhale more and more.
+Take a few slow Abdominal Thoracic breaths and focus on lengthening your exhale more and more.
 This should help to relax you further.
 Keep breathing and see how you feel about closing your eyes.
-With each breath in, let your belly swell to capacity, and with each extended breath out, hold your sankalpa in your mind and heart as you send it out into the world.
-Alternatively, you could put your sankalpa on a sticky note on the bathroom mirror or scream it at as loud as you can while driving in the car.
+With each breath in, let your belly swell to capacity, and with each extended breath out, hold your Sankalpa in your mind and heart as you send it out into the world.
+Alternatively, you could put your Sankalpa on a sticky note on the bathroom mirror or scream it at as loud as you can while driving in the car.

-If you are patient diagnosed with breast cancer and undergoing treatment, I recommend you tune into my third article which will offer specific Yoga Tune Up ® corrective exercises and Roll Model Method ® Therapy Ball practices to support some common challenges during treatment.
-If you are a practitioner who works with patients diagnosed with breast cancer, I recommend you tune in next time where we will discuss the specific impacts of common treatments and my recommended approach to supporting patients through them.
+If you are a practitioner who works with patients diagnosed with breast cancer, I recommend you tune in to my next article where we will discuss the specific impacts of common treatments and my recommended approach to supporting patients through them.